easyparcel/classic-integration-doc/sg/shopify/shopify_plugin_setup_guide..md

 You've successfully set up EasyParcel Shopify integration using the App Version (Seamless)!
 You will now can fulfill orders directly from your Shopify App panel.

+If you would like to add live rates to your Shopify checkout page, kindly refer to the following guide [How to Add Live Shipping Rates at Checkout for Shopify](https://github.com/easyparcel/classic-integration-doc/blob/main/sg/shopify/live_rates_setup.md).

 If you have any questions or need further assistance, [check out our other articles](https://helpcentre-my.easyparcel.com/support/home) or reach out to our friendly support team.
 We're happy to help you every step of the way!